 According to new research from Rice University, biological markers responsible for extreme depletion in patients with cancer, are now linked to fatigue in patients with Parkinson's disease.

 "Inflammation and fatigue in early untreated Parkinson's disease" will appear in the forthcoming issue of Acta Neurologica Scandinavica.
-This is one of the first studies linking biomarkers responsible for fatigue in cancer patients and patients with Parkinson's disease.
+This is one of the first studies linking biomarkers responsible for fatigue in patients with cancer, and patients with Parkinson's disease.

 The researchers examined blood samples from 47 patients with Parkinson's disease, half of whom experienced high levels of fatigue, which is characterized by an inability to participate in the normal course of business and destroy jobs, social and daily life.